koordinates/kart/docs/pages/pointcloud_datasets.rst

 Dataset type
 ~~~~~~~~~~~~
-Point Cloud datasets are currently implemented as :doc:`Point Cloud Datasets V1 </pages/development/pointcloud_v1>`.
-Kart version controls point cloud tiles themselves as LAZ files, which means the tiles are checked out into the working copy without any conversion step - the contents of the working copy is an accurate reflection of the contents of the dataset itself at a particular point in time.
+Kart internally stores point cloud tiles as LAZ files, which means the tiles are checked out into the working copy without any conversion step - the contents of the working copy is an accurate reflection of the contents of the dataset itself at a particular point in time.

+To find out more about the internal storage of point cloud datasets, see :doc:`Point Cloud Datasets V1 </pages/development/pointcloud_v1>`.

 Importing point cloud datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~